basu1020/Youtube-subscribers-Backend-Project/README.md

   module.exports = mongoose.model('Subscriber',susbcriberSchema);
   ```

-- This code defines a Mongoose schema for a "Subscriber" model.
+- It is a Mongoose schema for a "Subscriber" model.
 The schema has three fields: name, subscribedChannel, and subscribedDate.
 The name and subscribedChannel fields are of type String and are required, meaning that they must be provided when creating a new subscriber.
 The subscribedDate field is of type Date, also required, and has a default value of the current date and time.

-- The schema is defined using the Mongoose Schema constructor, and the resulting schema object is exported as a Mongoose model using the model method.
+- The schema is defined using the Mongoose Schema constructor, and the resulting schema object is exported as a Mongoose model using the `mongoose.model()` method.
 The model method takes two arguments: the name of the model (in this case "Subscriber"), and the schema object that defines the model's fields and properties.
-This model can be used to perform CRUD operations on the database using Mongoose's methods.

 ## Tests